Requirements

 This account highlighted in red (as an example would be something like this: user@netflixpartner.com ) will be the account to use to log into the editing systems and Slack (support channel).

-2. Login to WorkstationManager and setup MFA:
+2. Login into your new Google Chrome Profile and setup the MFA:

 For the next step, we must have the application installed Teradici PCoIP clients, available for Windows, Mac and Linux.